greggcorp/Greggcorp/_posts/2019-03-25-journalism-research.md

 layout: post
 title: "The journalism + user research relationship"
 date:   2019-03-25 11:34:25
-description: For the Vox Product blog
+description: On the Vox Product blog, I tackle the journalism and user research relationship
-categories:
+tags: [POV, UX, Vox Media, Publishing]
 ---
 On the Vox Product blog, I tackle the [journalism and user research relationship](https://product.voxmedia.com/2019/3/25/18240501/the-journalism-user-research-relationship), with an assist from Vox.com’s [Susannah Locke](https://twitter.com/susannahlocke).